MegEngine/MegCC/benchmark/README.md

 ## introduction
-megcc benchmark is a easy tool to get the benchmark result of different model in megcc the file struction  is shown bellow:
+megcc benchmark is a easy tool to get the benchmark result of different model in megcc the file struction  is shown below:
 ```
 ├── clean.sh
 ├── CMakeLists.txt